 Or it’s not even November yet you’re craving Thanksgiving in June.

-With my family, there’s only four of us – me, my parents, and my brother.
-I don’t host at my apartment, so I do most of the cooking at my parent’s house.
+With my family, there’s only four of us.
+My apartment isn’t large enough, so I do most of the cooking at my parent’s house.

 We never do a whole roasted turkey as we’d have leftover for literally months; not only is it too much food for 4 people, my mom and brother don’t eat a lot of turkey to begin with.

-Sometimes we may make stuffed turkey breasts or turkey legs, but 90 percent of the time, we make Stuffed Cornish Hen with Homemade Classic Stuffing.
+Sometimes we may make stuffed turkey breast, turkey tenderloin, or turkey legs, but 90 percent of the time, we make Stuffed Cornish Hen with homemade stuffing.

 We make two game hens to serve four people then use any leftovers for chicken salad.